ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/source-code-surveys/data-types.md

 ## Project Goals

 This assignment invites you to run and observe two Python programs called `compare-variables` and `demonstrate-variable-limitations`.
 Instead of using the [Poetry](https://python-poetry.org/) tool for managing dependencies and packaging these programs, which the [technical skills](/proactive-skills/introduction-proactive-skills/) advise as a best practice, these programs are scripts, without any dependencies on other Python packages, that you can run through the Python interpreter.
-As you learn a new way to run a Python program, this project offers you the opportunity to ensure that you understand how to (i) use the modular arithmetic operation (i.e., `%`) to determine if a number is even or odd and (ii) correctly multiply and add with float-point variables.
+As you learn a new way to run a Python program, this project offers you the opportunity to ensure that you understand how to (i) understand the representation of float-point variables and (ii) the time and space limitations associated with performing computations with numbers.

 ## Project Access